globocom/GloboDNS/doc/setup.md

 You have to generate a keyfile on GloboDNS to run 'rndc reload'.
 As root, run the following command on GloboDNS server:

-    # rndc-confgen -a -u dnsapi
+    # rndc-confgen -a -u globodns

 **11. Setup the webserver**